PHYS 251 – Matter and Energy Laboratory

 Grading

-be the average of the individual lab grades (weighted equally), a mid-term test,
+Grades will be the average of the

-consist of problems similar to those in labs and questions concerning material
+on labs and questions concerning material covered.

 Attendance